-• A student earning two unsatisfactory grades: less than 85% for Simulation or Clinical competency, clinical performance, and/or clinically related assignments, will automatically be reviewed by the instructors.
+A student earning less than 85% for Simulation or Competency, clinical performance, and/or clinically related assignments, will automatically be reviewed by the instructors. (again, doing remediation after the first fail, instead of two.)
+The original failing grade will be recorded in the gradebook.
+Attending remediation is required.

 Due to the critical nature of some aspects of radiologic care, even one unsatisfactory rating can necessitate faculty review of the student's continuation in the program.
 The review will be based upon the performance of the course outcomes.
-As a result of any presentation, the student will receive one of the following three options:
+As a result of any presentation, the student may receive any of the following three options:

-- No Recommendations- continuance in the course - Placed on probation with specific recommendations.
+- Impromptu competencies - Placed on probation with specific recommendations.
 Probationary status will remain throughout the duration of the program. - Clinical failure- unable to continue in the course and program.

 If it is determined by the instructors that the student cannot meet the course outcomes, a clinical failure will be earned, and the student will not be allowed to continue in the radiography program.
-No more than two remediation attempts will be allowed throughout the duration of the program.
+No more than three remediation attempts will be allowed throughout the duration of the program. (student would fail after the fourth failed SIM or comp, regardless of what exam it is)

 Competency failures that occur within one week of finals week will most likely result in the student failing that clinical course.
 Only students who have completed more than the minimum competency requirements for that semester, and have not failed any simulations, will be considered for continuation.
 College mechanisms for due process are available to the student.

-Updated 9.2024
+Updated 9.2025